-CS 6281 Human/Computer Interaction I

-This course investigates the importance of the human/computer interface in the design and development of computing systems.
+CS 6281 Human/Computer Interaction I 2/2/3 Pre-requisite: CS 5202 or equivalent This course investigates the importance of the human/computer interface in the design and development of computing systems.
 Topics include the theoretical foundations of human/computer interface design; cross-disciplinary issues; and methodologies used in the design, development, and evaluation of human/computer interfaces.

-CS 6282 Human/Computer Interaction II
+CS 6282 Human/Computer Interaction II 2/2/3 Pre-requisite: CS 6281